xiaoangxixi/SeisMamba/README.md

-# SeisMamba
+# SeisMamba : A Lightweight Deep Learning Model for Earthquake Detection, Phase Picking, and Magnitude Estimation
- A Lightweight Deep Learning Model for Efficient Seismic Waveform Analysis
+Code will coming soon !